 What I’m hoping to find is the “shallow six metre pool that drops twenty metres down a waterfall into another shallow pool.”
 I’m a little upstream of the waterfall though, and progress downstream is challenging due to a small waterfall that’s surrounded by more thick bush.
 So I head upstream, where there are a couple of shallow pools.

 I’d planned to follow the creek upstream as far as possbible, but after skirting around a moss-covered waterfall I, umm, lose the creek.
 I know it sounds hard to do, but with the thick scrub and no obvious valley, I can’t see where the creek has gone once I manage to find a way around the waterfall.

 I decide to head back to the Chiltern Trail, and manage to find Crystal Creek again, which made a sharp turn above the waterfall.
 I give up trying to follow it any further, though… it’s just too hard going with the creek almost hidden in long grass and partially covered by fallen branches.

-My last detour is up to another outcrop near the start of the Chiltern Trail: TS3018 MCCOWEN at 184m above sea level.
+My last detour is up to another outcrop near the start of the Chiltern Trail, to find the McCowen trig (TS3018 MCCOWEN).
 It’s another clamber up onto the rocks, where the top is covered by low trees blackened by recent bushfires.
 It doesn’t take long to find the white concrete pillar, but there’s not much of a view.

 A litte further to the east there’s a better view, looking east toward McCarrs Creek.